robigan/robigan-blog/content/posts/cpp-tutorial/index.md

 ### Debugging

 The default debugger capabilities of Visual Studio Code are quite simple, and it's mostly the same across languages.
-Debugging using a debugger is way quicker than printing/logging (Aka. sending to STDOUT) because the debugger let's you easily see the contents of a variable, and what is being called and by whom.
+Debugging using a debugger is way quicker than printing/logging (Aka. sending to STDOUT) because the debugger lets you easily see the contents of a variable, and what is being called and by whom.
 The functionalities supported by Visual Studio Code include being able to stop code execution at a predefined line (breakpoints), checking the contents of variables at runtime, watching for variable expressions and see what their values are, and lastly, peeking at the call stack of a break point.
 Lets look at the easiest part of the debuggining aspect, breakpoints.

 #### Breakpoints